List of Eastern Basketball Association seasons

 The Eastern Basketball Association was a professional basketball league based in the United States.
 The league began in 1946 and was known as the Eastern Pennsylvania Basketball League.
-After one season the league changed its name to the Eastern Professional Basketball League.
-In 1979, the league changed its name again to the Continental Basketball Association.
+After two seasons of play, the league changed its name to the Eastern Professional Basketball League.
+By 1970, the EPBL removed the "Professional" part of its name in order to change its name to the Eastern Basketball Association.
+In 1978, the league changed its name again to the Continental Basketball Association after they added a team in Anchorage, Alaska into their league in its final season under the Eastern Basketball Association name.